binchenX/understand_container/docs/ch5.md

 # Mount namespace & pivot_root

-Files in Linux system are organized as a tree.
-The tree normally starts with a root file system (called `rootfs`) provided by the Linux distribution, and the rootfs will be mounted as "/".
-Later, optionally additional file systems can be attached to a subdirectory.such as /data, which for example points to an external USB disk.
+Files in a Linux system are organized as a tree.
+The tree normally starts with a root file system (called `rootfs`) provided by the Linux distribution, and the rootfs is mounted as "/".
+Later, additional file systems can optionally be attached to a subdirectory, such as /data, which could point to an disk.

 `mount(2)` is the system call used to attach a file system or a directory to a node of the root tree.
-When the system boots up, the init process will do multiple mount call to set up the file system properly, and that is the initial mount table.
-All the processes have its mount table, but they normally pointing to the same one - the one set up by the init process.
+When the system boots up, the init process performs multiple mount calls to set up the file system properly, creating the initial mount table.
+All processes have their own mount table, but they normally point to the same one - the one set up by the init process.
 However, a process can also have a separate mount table from its parent.
-It starts with copying the parent one but later any change to it (incurred by `mount` ) will only impact itself.
-And that's what `mount namespace` means and for.
-Worth to note that in the same mount namespace, any change to the mount table by one process will be visible to another process.
-And because of this, when you mount a USB disk on the shell and the files explorer will be able to see the content as well.
+It starts with a copy of the parent's table, but any subsequent changes to it (incurred by `mount`) will only impact itself.
+This is what the `mount namespace` is for.
+It's worth noting that in the same mount namespace, any changes to the mount table by one process will be visible to another process.
+Because of this, when you mount a USB disk on the shell, the file explorer will be able to see the content as well.

 ## Mount Namespace

-Normally, the application won't create a separate mount namespace when being started.
+Normally, an application won't create a separate mount namespace when it starts.

-For example, there are two mnt namespaces on my host,
+For example, there are two mount namespaces on my host:

 ```
 $ sudo cinf | grep mn